Caseworker & New Client Packet

 - Identify medical specialists who can treat or consult about the condition of the child.
 If needed, please refer to this list of well-known International Adoption Medical Clinics.

-Pre-Approval: Within a few days after locking your family with the child on CCCWA’s system, MAA will received a Pre-Approval (PA) notice that you are approved to move forward with the adoption.
+Pre-Approval: Within a few days after locking your family with the child on CCCWA’s system, MAA will received a Pre-Approval (PA) notice that you are approved to submit your Dossier for the child’s adoption.
 Your Caseworker will notify you when the PA has been issued for your case.
-Note: the Pre-Approval will also indicate your dossier submission deadline.
+Note: the Pre-Approval is NOT the formal match.
+CCCWA will issue the formal match following review and approval of the Dossier.

-“We just submitted our application to MAA and plan to submit our dossier before accepting the referral of a child to adopt through Madison Adoption Associates!”
+“We just submitted our application to MAA and plan to submit our dossier before considering the referral of a child to adopt through Madison Adoption Associates!”

 - Research special needs conditions listed on MAA’s Special Needs Questionnaire, including appropriate support groups for parenting a child with the special needs you selected.
 Please refer to these medical resources as needed:

-- Line up the doctors and/or medical specialists who agree to provide their opinions and feedback about the child very quickly after receiving the referral file.
-There are doctors who specialize in evaluating the medical referrals for international children available for adoption.
+- Line up the doctors and/or medical specialists who agree to provide their opinions and feedback about the child after receiving the child’s information.
+There are doctors who specialize in evaluating the files for international children available for adoption.
 This can be challenging without advance planning!
 If needed, please refer to this list of well-known International Adoption Medical Clinics.